Tamil Nadu National Law University

+Location

-TNNLU is located on a 25-acre campus in the Tiruchirappalli-Dindigul NH 45, at Navalurkuttappattu Village, about 12 kilometres from Tiruchirappalli Railway Junction / Central Bus Stand.
+TNNLU is located on a 25-acre campus in the Tiruchirappalli, Tamil Nadu.

-Tiruchirappalli, known as Rock Fort City, is well connected by road, rail and air.
-Trichy has daily flights from Chennai, Bangalore, Mumbai and Kochi.
-Madurai, a well-connected airport, is an hour and a half by road from TNNLU.

-TNNLU is located about 10 kilometres from District and Sessions Court and other Sub-ordinate Courts, thus facilitating easy and effective interaction between the TNNLU and the Bar.
+History

+TNNLU was established by the Government of Tamil Nadu by an Act of State Legislature.
+Former Chief Minister of Tamil Nadu, Jayaram Jayalalithaa, laid its foundation stone on 13 February 2012 and the university began its academics in 2013.

+Objectives

-TNNLU has been established with the following laudable objectives:
+TNNLU has been established with the following objectives:

 (i) to advance and disseminate learning and knowledge of the law and legal processes and their role in national development;

 (ii) to develop in the students and research scholars a sense of responsibility to serve society in the field of law by developing skills with regard to advocacy, legal services, legislation, law reforms and the like;

 (iii) to organize lectures, seminars, symposia and conferences to promote legal knowledge and to make law and legal processes efficient instruments of social development;

-(iv) to hold examinations and confer degrees and other academic distinctions and to do all such things as are incidental, necessary or conducive to the attainment of all or any of the objectives of the University.
+(iv) to hold examinations and confer degrees and other academic distinctions and to do all such things as are incidental, necessary or conducive to the attainment of all or any of the objectives of the university.

 TNNLU commenced its functioning in the academic year 2013-2014.
 The TNNLU offers two undergraduate programmes, viz., B.A.
 LL.B., (Hons.) and B.Com.
 LL.B., (Hons.).
 Admission to the courses is on the basis of marks scored in the Common Law Admission Test (CLAT).

-Extensive infrastructural facilities, with separate buildings for Administration, Academic activities, Examination, a Library and hall of Residence for Men and Women, an auditorium, staff quarters and a Guest House are available on the campus.
+Extensive infrastructural facilities, with separate buildings for administration, academic activities, examination, a library and hall of residence for men and women, an auditorium, staff quarters and a guest house are available on the campus.

-The University Grants Commission has included TNNLU in the approved list of Universities.
+The University Grants Commission has included TNNLU in the approved list of universities.
 The Bar Council of India has granted recognition to TNNLU as a Center for Legal Education.
 UGC has included TNNLU under section 12(B) of the UGC Act 1956, which will enable TNNLU to apply for grants from UGC and other Central Government Funding Agencies TNNLU is a member of the Association of Indian Universities (AIU).

 TNNLU is a member of the Shastri Indo- Canadian Institute and it is a permanent member of the Indian Academy of Social Sciences.
 TNNLU is also an empanelled institution with the Competition Commission of India.